The real-life Canadian story of Winnie-the-PoohJanuary 17, 2022 | Last Updated August 29, 2022

 Did you know there’s a Canadian connection to the honey-loving character brought to life by A. A. Milne?
-Winnie-the-Pooh was based on a real-life bear who lived in the London Zoo, and he got there thanks to a Canadian soldier and veterinarian named Harry Colebourn.
+Winnie-the-Pooh was based on a real-life bear who lived in the London Zoo.
+He got there thanks to a Canadian soldier and veterinarian named Harry Colebourn.

-In England, Winnie became the mascot for Harry’s troop, which was called the 2nd Canadian Infantry Brigade.
-Winnie was a popular member of the team, and the brigade played with her whenever they had downtime.
-(That’s right, Winnie was a “her”!)
 When the 2nd Canadian Infantry Brigade received word they were going to France, it came with the order that Harry could not bring Winnie.
-But the silver lining was that Winnie would be loaned to the London Zoo — a move that would later become permanent once Harry realized how loved she was by all the zoo-goers.
+But the silver lining was that Winnie would be loaned to the London Zoo.
+That move would later become permanent.
+That is, once Harry realized how loved she was by all the zoo-goers.

-Once Winnie-the-Pooh became a published character, the rest is history.
-Everyone fell in love with the stuffed bear from the books, just as they did with Winnie in the London Zoo, only this little bear could reach all parts of the world!
-In fact, Winnie-the-Pooh was even translated into Latin and became the very first foreign-language book to make the New York Times Best Sellers list.
+Winnie-the-Pooh became a published character, and the rest is history.
+Everyone fell in love with the stuffed bear from the books.
+Just as they did with Winnie in the London Zoo.
+Only this little bear could reach all parts of the world!
+In fact, Winnie-the-Pooh was even translated into Latin.
+And it became the very first foreign-language book to make the New York Times Best Sellers list.

-Today, the bear that started it all is commemorated at the London Zoo with a statue, and the story of Harry and Winnie lives on through a plaque donated by White River, Ontario — the town that brought a soldier and a bear cub together.
+Today, the bear that started it all has a statue at the London Zoo.
+Harry and Winnie's story lives on through a plaque donated by White River, Ontario — the town that brought a soldier and a bear cub together.